aheld/aaronheld-blog/content/post/using-azure-static-web-apps/terraform.md

   - hosting
 ---

+Devops is many different things to many different people, but nearly all practitioners agree that infrastructure as code is a critical part.
+So rather then use the Azure portal UI to create our desired resources we are going to script it in code.
+We will have confidence that we can create, destroy and eventually scale resources as needed.

+In this post we will create a Azure static using terraform, step by step.

 [Terraform](https://www.terraform.io/) is a great tool for scripting your infrastructure.
 It has first class Azure providers and the security model integrates with the `az` command line.

 ## Setup